falcosecurity/falco-website/content/en/docs/third-party.md

 ## Helm

 Helm is a way to install Falco in Kubernetes.
-The documentation can be found here at [the default helm chart](https://github.com/helm/charts/tree/master/stable/falco#falco).

-{{< info >}}

-The Helm chart uses a privileged container to install the Falco driver on the host system.
-This is a security concern and is not possible in all environments.

-This is an unsupported way to run Falco.

-{{< /info >}}
+The Falco community has decided to port the Helm chart from the [stable repository](https://github.com/helm/charts/tree/master/stable/falco#falco) to the [charts](https://github.com/falcosecurity/charts) repository.

 ## Puppet